Mature Masculine

 His world gets smaller every year.
 The boundaries close in.
 What once felt like safety now feels like suffocation.
 He built a comfort zone that became a coffin.

 He's not living—he's avoiding dying.
 There's a difference.
 His safety isn't life; it's the absence of life.
-He's so afraid of what might go wrong that he's forgotten what might go right, or how joy can come from risk.
+He's so afraid of what might go wrong that he's forgotten what might go right.

 The adventures he didn't take.
 The risks he didn't run.
 The growth he didn't pursue.
 They accumulate into a life unlived.
 His safety preserved him—but preserved him for what?